E-delweiss/bilberry_assessment/AIpaper_explained/README.md

 First of all, it talks about pretraining on more than 300M high resolution images !
 The fact that we can deal with such an amont of high resolution data is impressive (you would need the computational power of Google, but still).

 Futhermore, this paper tickled my engineer brain: in product engineering, starting a new project comes with high expenses, especially in aeronautics where I come frome.
 To innovate on a new architecture, one should reconsider the whole process, from research offices to assembly lines.
-So, the first question is *what do we have "on shelves" that works, and that could fit with this new project ?*.
-That paper uses that line of thinking, it's why I found it so clever.
-We know that self attention models is a game changer in NLP problems, so the authors came up with this idea *"could we reuse what is actually working well to deal with an other scope of problems ?"*.
+So, the first question is *what do we have "on shelves" that works, and that could fit with this new project ?* That paper uses that line of thinking, it's why I found it so clever.
+We know that self attention model is a game changer in NLP problems, so the authors came up with this idea *"could we reuse what is actually working well to deal with an other scope of problems ?"*.

 ## Results
 ### Interests